Property Tax Protection Program

 Texas property owners should protest annually since Correcting an error in the appraisal district’s description of your property can reap savings in future years.

-As expected, single family homes were the beating heart of Ford Bend County protests.
-91,935 single family homes were protested, making up 78.91% of all appeals.
-Homeowners in Fort Bend County are used to high property taxes and have been willing to fight them longer than most Texans.
+As expected, single family homes were the beating heart of Fort Bend County protests.
+98,319 homes were protested, making up 77.78% of all appeals.
+Homeowners in the county are used to high property taxes and have been willing to fight them longer than most Texans.
 Property values are at an all-time high and are a threat to family homes that have been inhabited for years or even generations.

-116,511 protests were launched in total in 2023, and their types can be explored better once they are broken down.
-15,420 industrial and utility properties came in second place for the number of protests, followed by 8,901 commercial properties.
-254 multi family homes closed out the appeals.
-While they pale in comparison to single family homes, these numbers do indicate strong business growth throughout Fort Bend County.
+126,406 protests were launched in total in 2024, and their types can be explored better once they are broken down.
+17,920 industrial and utility properties came in second place for the number of protests, followed by 9,929 commercial properties.
+242 multi family homes closed out the appeals.
+While they pale in comparison to homes, these numbers do indicate strong business growth throughout the county.

 Value of Property Protested by TypeSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.